MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/tmr-meeting-recording-change.md

 ### Async media storage

-If a Teams meeting recording fails to successfully upload to OneDrive because the user doesn't have OneDrive or SharePoint, or the storage quota is full, a "The recording ended unexpectedly" error message appears.
+If a Teams meeting recording fails to successfully upload to OneDrive because the user doesn't have OneDrive or SharePoint, or the storage quota is full, a "There was a problem uploading this recording to OneDrive" error message appears.
 The recording is instead temporarily saved to async media storage.
 Once the recording is in async media storage, no retry attempts are made to automatically upload the recording to OneDrive or SharePoint.
 During that time, the organizer must download the recording.
+The organizer can try to upload again if they get a OneDrive or SharePoint license, or if they clear some space in their storage quota.
 If not downloaded within 21 days, the recording is deleted.

 ## Viewing permissions

 For **non-Channel meetings**, all meeting invitees, except for external participants, automatically get a personally shared link.
-The meeting organizer or the person who started the meeting recording must explicitly add external participants to the shared list.
+The meeting organizer must explicitly add external participants to the shared list.

 For **Channel meetings**, permissions are inherited from the owners and members list in the channel.